TheOdinProject/curriculum/README.md

-will add new content bucket if alone will add new content bucket with message only if it doesn't already exist won't accept a nil content bucket
+will add new content bucket if alone will add new content bucket with message only if it doesn't already exist won't accept a nil content bucket session will return user after form submit if referred